 The LaSalle Police Service is very proud of the diversity not only within our great community but also within our organization.
 LPS truly believes that your Police Service must be representative of the wonderful citizens which they serve.

 Integrity and Professionalism are two qualities which form the basis of this very progressive law enforcement agency.
 Earning the respect and trust of citizens of LaSalle and its visitors are priorities to each member while providing a safe and secure environment to one of the fastest growing communities in Canada.

 To maintain its tradition of excellence, the LaSalle Police Service seeks to hire people in all positions representative of the cultural and racial diversity of the community we serve.

 If you are a person with integrity, accountability, courage, a sense of caring and fairness and are interested in an exciting career in law enforcement as well as becoming a part of a special organization, apply today to be a member of the LaSalle Police Service.
-For general information on becoming a Police Constable in Ontario, please visit the Ministry of Community Safety and Correctional Services – Policing Services website at:http://www.mcscs.jus.gov.on.ca/english/police_serv/const_select_sys/overview.html or the “New OACP certificate CSS process” https://oacpcertificate.ca ATS is no longer the testing provider for the OACP CSS Process and no longer in business.
+For general information on becoming a Police Constable in Ontario, please visit the Ministry of Community Safety and Correctional Services – Policing Services website at: https://www.mcscs.jus.gov.on.ca/english/police_serv/about.html or the “New OACP certificate CSS process” https://oacpcertificate.ca ATS is no longer the testing provider for the OACP CSS Process and no longer in business.

 Join Our LPS Team